LGM-35 Sentinel: Testing

-GBSD testing is expected to occur mainly at Hill Air Force Base in Utah, and at Vandenberg Space Force Base (VSFB) in California, with missile launches from VSFB over the Pacific Ocean.
+GBSD testing is expected to take place mainly at Hill Air Force Base in Utah, and at Vandenberg Space Force Base (VSFB) in California, with missile launches from VSFB over the Pacific Ocean.
 Additional testing is expected to be conducted at the Army's Dugway Proving Ground in Utah and the Ronald Reagan Ballistic Missile Defense Test Site in the Marshall Islands.

 On 7 July 2022, a Minotaur II+ rocket launched from Vandenberg TP-01 for a suborbital reentry vehicle (Mk21A reentry vehicle belonging to AFNWC) demonstration mission for the future LGM-35A Sentinel intercontinental ballistic missile.

 Debate

-Pro
+Support

-Supporters of the GBSD include the Heritage Foundation, former Secretary of Defense Lloyd Austin, former Secretary of Defense Ash Carter and members of Congress in the "ICBM Coalition."
-They argue that the ICBMs first introduced in the 1970s, have had their life extended long enough and need to be replaced with a modular system in which components are easier to replace or update.
+Supporters of the GBSD include the Heritage Foundation, former secretary of defense Lloyd Austin, former secretary of defense Ash Carter, and members of Congress in the "ICBM Coalition".
+They argue that the ICBMs first introduced in the 1970s have had their life extended long enough and need to be replaced with a modular system in which components are easier to replace or update.
 In defending the importance of land-based missiles, supporters say they are the least expensive leg of the nuclear triad because they do not necessitate large maintenance crews or incur expensive refueling costs, like nuclear-powered submarines.
 Additionally, they argue land-based missiles are visible reminders that the US can strike back in the event of a nuclear attack, thus making them essential to nuclear deterrence.

-In its annual 2021 Threat Assessment, the US Intelligence community said China was planning to double its arsenal of nuclear weapons over the next ten years in "the most rapid expansion in its history."
+In its annual 2021 Threat Assessment, the US Intelligence Community said China was planning to double its arsenal of nuclear weapons over the next ten years in "the most rapid expansion in its history".
 It also warned that Russia may expand and modernize its nuclear arsenal.

 One of the main supporters of the GBSD is Senator Jon Tester (D-MT), Chair of the Senate Appropriations Subcommittee on Defense.
 In a March 21, 2021, interview with Defense News, Tester said, "As of right now, I think it's important that we move forward with the GBSD because I believe there's still an important deterrent."
 Jennifer Granholm, Secretary of Energy in the Biden administration, told the press on April 9, 2021, "We have to keep and maintain the stockpile to make sure that it is safe and effective, and we will continue to do that to ensure that we can deter nuclear aggression from other countries."